Diamondfan/CTC_pytorch/README.md

 bash run.sh 2  LM training + testing
 bash run.sh 3  testing
 ```
-LM training are not implemented yet.
+RNN LM training is not implemented yet.
 They are added to the todo-list.
-So only when you prepare the data, run.sh will work.

 ## Data Prepare
 1. Extract 39dim mfcc and 40dim fbank feature from kaldi.